knutEggeHolhjem/CruiseShip/README.md

 - **Refactor FileWriter to Depend on `ChannelReader<ISensorModel>`**
   Refactor the `FileWriter` to use `ChannelReader<ISensorModel>`, with functions like `GetCsvHeader()`, `GetCsvRow()`, and a `SensorName` property.
 This removes the dependency on a specific sensor type (e.g., lat/lon sensor generator) and allows for greater flexibility with different sensor models.
+  I imagine we can add different custom sensor simulator and use the same writer.
+I do not think we want to configure key value of a sensor simulator because we want custom math, unless we also pass a function of something for generating the value.
+Probably easier to just create a new type in code.

 - **Handle restart**
   Add a unique identifier, such as the program start time, to the file name to prevent duplicates after a restart.